pugliesino/MyTimeAlarm/README.md

 MyTimeAlarm Timer1; //Inizialize instances Timer1 -> MyTimeAlarm XXXXXXX;

-Timer1.on(5000) //set Timer1 ON with the indication of the interval in milliseconds - return true or false
+Timer1.on(5000) //set Timer1 ON with the indication of the interval in milliseconds (limit Unsigned Long) - return true or false

 Timer1.off() //set Timer1 OFF - return true or false